-- Take advantage of summer opportunities: volunteer, academic, athletic, jobs, and camps. - Visit colleges and look for summer enrichment programs held on college campuses.
-Colleges look for students who use their summer to develop themselves academically and socially.
+- Take advantage of summer opportunities: jobs, volunteer work, and academic and athletic camps. - Visit colleges and look for summer enrichment programs held on college campuses.
+Colleges look for students who use their summers to develop themselves academically and socially.

 Did you know that KISD has several opportunities available for you to earn certifications and/or college credit while you are still in high school?